ianjdarrow/content-decider/README.md

 The IPFS protocol is strictly content-neutral and does not make judgments about what types of data people should be able to store or share.
 However, IPFS should also support users' ability to make informed decisions about which types content they choose to store or serve.
 These decisions might be based on personal preferences or legal requirements – whatever the reasons, this proposal aims to make it easy to:

-- subscribe to lists of content (`denylist`s) you prefer not to store or serve
+- subscribe to lists of content (a `denylist`) you prefer not to store or serve
-- check files against a `content-decider`, which is essentially a denylist aggregator, before deciding whether to add the files to your repo
+- check files against a `content-decider`, which is essentially service operating as a a denylist aggregator, before deciding whether to add the files to your repo

 A `denylist` could be a list of anything, and denylists are generated and maintained by users, not by the IPFS project.
 Opting into any `denylist` is purely voluntary.